bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

   style="width:40%;"
   alt="." />
 </p>
-Congratulations.
-You&apos;ve made it to the end of our fourth course, and to the end of our four-course specialization on JavaScript.
+<p>Congratulations.
+You&apos;ve made it to the end of our fourth course, and to
+the end of our four-course specialization on JavaScript.
 That&apos;s a lot of JavaScript and you&apos;ve spent a lot of time on this, and you should be really proud of yourself.
 In the first course, we covered a lot of basics and when you started that course, you probably didn&apos;t even know that much about JavaScript.
-But now, if you look at what we&apos;ve done over these four courses and what you&apos;ve learned, you&apos;ve come a long way.
+But now, if you look at what we&apos;ve done over these four courses and what you&apos;ve learned, you&apos;ve come a long way.</p>

-In the second course, we got into jQuery and how to create some animations and create some interface elements that we can use on web pages, and that was super fun.
+<p>In the second course, we got into jQuery and how to create some
+animations and create some interface elements that we can use on web pages, and that was super fun.
 In the third and fourth courses we got in even deeper worked with jQuery plugins, built some JavaScript, little web applications, we even got into some asynchronous JavaScript.
-That&apos;s a lot to do in these four courses, and I think you should be really proud for being here and for working through all of that material.
+That&apos;s a lot to do in these four courses, and I think you should be really proud for being here and for working through all of that material.</p>

-I&apos;ve had a lot of fun putting together that material, and I want to thank you for sticking with me and working through these four courses.
+<p>I&apos;ve had a lot of fun putting together that material, and I want to
+thank you for sticking with me and working through these four courses.
-I&apos;m sure that if you keep practicing and keep working on it, you&apos;ll continue to progress to become the developer that you want to be and to meet your goals.
+I&apos;m sure that if you keep practicing and keep working on it, you&apos;ll continue to progress to become the developer that you want to be and to meet your goals.</p>

 <h6>.the end.
-1/10/24 3:42pm</h6>
+1/10/24 3:42pm<br/>
-<h6>.the end.
-4/10/24 Mon 2:32am</h6>
+.the end.
+4/10/24 Mon 2:32am<br/>
-<h6>.the end.
-4/26/24 Fri 12:56pm</h6>
+.the end.
+4/26/24 Fri 12:56pm<br/>
-<h6>.the end.
-6/21/24 Fri 9:19am</h6>
+.the end.
+6/21/24 Fri 9:19am<br/>
-<h6>.the end.
-8/20/24 Tue 11:34pm</h6>
+.the end.
+8/20/24 Tue 11:34pm<br/>
+.the end.
+1/1/25 Wed 6:23pm</h6>

 </body>
 </html>